* Yale says sticking with diversification strategy

 As a result, Yale’s investment committee voted at the close of its fiscal year to increase its targeted allocation in private equity to 26 percent from 21 percent and in commodities and real estate to 37 percent from 29 percent, Yale disclosed in the report.

-The university’s private equity investments posted a loss of 24 percent in fiscal 2009 while real estate and commodities lost 34 percent, making them the two worst performing segments in its $16 billion portfolio.
+The university’s private equity investments dropped 24 percent in fiscal 2009 while real estate and commodities lost 34 percent, making them the two worst performing segments in its $16 billion portfolio.
 Overall, the endowment lost almost 25 percent for the year ended June 30, 2009.

 Swensen also indicated he had no interest in devoting more money to fixed income investments, keeping the endowment’s asset allocation target at just 4 percent versus 21 percent at the average educational endowment.
 The bond allocation gained 5 percent in value in 2009.